pnp/pnpcore/docs/using-the-sdk/basics-getdata-paging.md

     lists = await context.Web.Lists.Take(2).Skip(2).QueryProperties(p => p.Title).ToListAsync();
 }
 ```

+In the above sample only the `Title` property of the lists is requested, if you do not provide the expression then the list default properties are loaded.

 ### Starting via the Take() LINQ method with a filter and complex data load expression